Tornado outbreak of March 21–23, 2022: Non-tornadic effects

 The storms produced 1–6 in inches of rain to areas of Texas where many areas were facing drought conditions and about 170 wildfires, helping lessen the impact of the previous conditions.
 In Amarillo, Texas, a daily record of 3.1 in of snow fell.
+The snowstorm shut down Interstate 70 from Aurora, Colorado, to the Kansas state line.
 A flash flood warning was issued for northwestern Tuscaloosa County, Alabama at 7:21 p.m.
 CDT (00:21 UTC) on March 22, which was originally scheduled to expire at 9:15 p.m.
 CDT (02:15 UTC); however, it was extended until 10:15 p.m.
 CDT (03:15 UTC).
 These floods closed some roads near the campus of the University of Alabama, and overflowed Twomile Creek in Northport; no damage has been reported yet as a result of these floods.
 Flash flood warnings were issued throughout several other counties in Alabama as well, including Shelby, Jefferson, Walker, Greene, and Hale counties.
 This flash flooding submerged a car, killing three people.